 Cica creams are a go-to for anyone suffering from skin sensitivity or flare-ups.
 The medicinal herb centella asiatica (also known as gotu kola or Tiger Grass) is at the heart of these hot new formulas that are both incredibly soothing and hydrating.
 “Today, anything that 'repairs' or 'heals' is seen as a savior for all skin types,” says Megan Felton and Ksenia Selivanova, co-founders of expert-led skincare consultancy, Lion/ne.
 “We know how stress, pollution, UV light, and diet can affect our skin and make it more vulnerable to the outside world.
-This is why soothing, comforting, and fragrance-free products are becoming more and more popular as everyone recognises that they have 'stressed' skin sometimes.”
+This is why soothing, comforting, and fragrance-free products are becoming more and more popular as everyone recognizes that they have 'stressed' skin sometimes.”

 Studies into cica creams have shown that this hero ingredient can relieve minor burns, help heal scars and even soothe psoriasis.
 You may think it's a K-Beauty trend, but its roots are actually in Western dermo-cosmetic products (La Roche Posay’s cult Cicaplast helped to inspire this South Korean craze).

 In an article about cica cream, Mintel’s Global Beauty Analyst Jane Jang writes, “brands are already trying to differentiate their cica creams.”
 Not ones to stand still, innovative South Korean beauty companies are pushing the boundaries and formulating centella asiatica with other ingredients like probiotics and infusing it into fan-favorite products, like CC creams, serums and face masks.

 Since we all have sensitive skin at times, cica creams really do suit everyone.
 Thanks to the key ingredients' anti-inflammatory properties, cica products are especially useful to have on-hand after certain skin treatments, such as after a chemical peel, IPL treatment or between retinol applications when your skin can be feeling a little raw.
 Even if your complexion isn’t particularly stressed out, you may find a cica cream is a welcome addition to your daily routine: "moisturizers or serums with this ingredient are great for dry, aging and sensitive skins, as they boost collagen production,” say the Lion/ne co-founders.